 funfetti cake (from scratch).

 Adapted from The Kitchn.
 Makes two nine inch layers, or three shortish 8 inch layers.

 4 egg whites from large eggs

 1 cup milk, divided

 4 teaspoons baking powder

 8 tablespoons non-hydrogenated shortening

-1. Heat the oven to 350°F. Lightly grease two 9-inch round cake pans.
-(Or, as many cake pans as you want layers.
-We used three.)
+1. Heat the oven to 350°F. Lightly grease two 9-inch round cake pans, or three 8-inch round pans.
+(We used three.)

 2. In a small bowl whisk the egg whites, 1/4 cup milk, vanilla and almond extract.
 Set aside.